JuliaAstro/XPA.jl/docs/src/install.md

 # Installation

+## Installation for Julia ≥ 1.3

+Since version 0.1.0 and provided you use Julia version ≥ 1.3, `XPA.jl` uses
+`XPA_jll` artifact to provide the XPA dynamic library so it is sufficient to just install `XPA.jl` from Julia's package manager.

+## Installation for older Julia versions

 To use XPA.jl package, XPA dynamic library and header files must be installed on your computer.
 If this is not the case, they may be available for your operating system.
 Otherwise, you'll have to build it and install it yourself.